 Longarm Quilting Service

 The rate for our personalized edge-to-edge quilting patterns is $0.02 per square inch with a minimum charge of $50 for this service.
 We offer a large selection of thread colors to choose from at our location with no extra charge for these available colors.
 There is a $3 charge for each bobbin used in your long arm quilting.
 (The charge for variegated threads are $4 per bobbin).
 Quilts will be quilted on a first-come, first-serve basis, and actual date of receipt.
 We highly recommend contacting us regarding our current turnaround time and scheduling a meeting to drop off.
+Allow three weeks turn around time from date of drop off.
 There is a $50 charge for requesting a turn around that is two weeks or less.